 VAD Program Team

-Our multidisciplinary team consists of cardiac surgeons, advanced practice professionals, biomedical engineers, research coordinators, a clinical information analyst, medical assistant and administrative specialists, VAD Program coordinators and a VAD Program manager.
+Our multidisciplinary team consists of cardiac surgeons, heart failure cardiologists, advanced practice professionals, biomedical engineers, research coordinators, a clinical information analyst, medical assistant and administrative specialists, VAD Program coordinators and a VAD Program manager.
 Our entire team strives to fulfill the Michigan Medicine VAD Program vision: to be the best and most comprehensive program for advanced technology of mechanical circulatory support (MCS) therapy in the world.

 The Michigan Medicine VAD Program strives to be the best and most comprehensive program for advanced technology of mechanical circulatory support (MCS) therapy in the world.